LemmensDaan/ngx-cumulio-demo-part1/README.md

 }
 ```

-Now we can add some variables to our dashboard, here is a list of all the variables we can add to our dashboard.
+Now we can add some variables to our dashboard.
+Here is a list of all the variables we can add to our dashboard.
 For a more detailed description of the variables go to the readme page of the library: [ngx-cumulio](https://www.npmjs.com/package/ngx-cumulio)
 ```Typescript
 dashboard: string;